elabftw/elabdoc/doc/install-nas.rst

 The next step is to read the :ref:`Sysadmin guide <sysadmin-guide>`.

-To update, you can do "docker-compose pull" and "docker-compose up -d".
+To update, you can do "docker compose pull" and "docker compose up -d".

 It's a good idea to subscribe to `the newsletter <http://elabftw.us12.list-manage1.com/subscribe?u=61950c0fcc7a849dbb4ef1b89&id=04086ba197>`_, to know when new releases are out (you can also see that from the Sysadmin panel).